pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "How can I adopt a creed which, preferring the mud to the fish, exalts the boorish proletariat above the bourgeoisie and the intelligentsia, who with all their faults, are the quality of life and surely carry the seeds of all human achievement?"
 --John Maynard Keynes

+"The difficulty lies, not in the new ideas, but in escaping from the old ones, which ramify, for those brought up as most of us have been, into every corner of our minds."
+--John Maynard Keynes

 "I came to understand that radicalization is about pain.
 It's the pain of young people facing racism, exclusion from society, isolation from the opposite sex, overwhelming pressure from families and communities, a crisis of identity, and feeling powerless and insignificant.
 Yes, many of them have material comforts, but I believe too many of them lead lives of emotional poverty."
 --Deeyah Khan, *Jihad*